buildkite-plugins/docker-buildkite-plugin/README.md

 Default: `true`

+### `copy-checkout` (optional, boolean)

+Whether to automatically copy your checked out codebase to the container's working directory.
+Copies onto `/workdir`, unless `workdir` is set, in which case that will be used.
+This option will overwride `mount-checkout` if true.

+Default: `false`

 ### `mount-buildkite-agent` (optional, boolean)

 Whether to automatically mount the `buildkite-agent` binary from the host agent machine into the container.
 Set to `false` if you want to disable, or if you already have your own binary in the image.